markmoxon/elite-source-code-nes/README.md

 ![Screenshot of Elite on the NES](https://www.bbcelite.com/images/github/nes-station.png)

 This repository contains buildable source code for Elite on the NES.
-It is a work in progress; the end goal is to have every single line documented and (for the most part) explained.
+It is a work in progress; here's a link to the [current state of the documented source code](1-source-files/main-sources).

+The project's end goal is to have every single line documented and (for the most part) explained.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com).